-III-defined DIPS may occur on other occasions, and it is hard to tell if they correspond to types I or II, because they seem to alternate.
+Ill-defined DIPS may occur on other occasions, and it is hard to tell if they correspond to types I or II, because they seem to alternate.
 These variable or umbilical DIPS are produced by a transient occlusion of the umbilical vessels during the contraction of the uterus.
 When the occlusion is brief (less than 30 or 40 seconds) only a vagal stimulation occurs.
 Fetal hypoxia also occurs during longer occlusions (more than 40 seconds).
-In this latter case, the variable DIP will be a synonym of fetal distress
+In this latter case, the variable DIP will be a synonym of fetal distress.

+Chart 26.
+Interpretation of the fetal heart rate

+FHR between contractions

+(baseline FHR)

+Normal

+Alert (Mild hypoxia) Between 100-119 beats/min (bradycardia)

+Over 160 beats/min (tachycardia)

+Between 120-160 beats/min

+Abnormal

+(Severe hypoxia or congenital heart block) FCF < 100 lat/min (bradycardia)

+FHR associated with contractions

+Normal

+- Without significant variation compared with the baseline, transient accelerations - Dips I or early deceleration synchronous with the uterine contractions (UC)

+Warning

-Chart 29.
-Interpretation of the fetal heart rate FHR between contractions (baseline FHR) Normal Alert (Mild hypoxia) Between 120-160 beats/min Between 100-119 beats/min (bradycardia) Over 160 beats/min (tachycardia) Abnormal (Severe hypoxia or congenital heart block) FCF < 100 lat/min (bradycardia) FHR associated with contractions Normal Without significant variation compared with the baseline, transient accelerations Dips I or early deceleration synchronous with the uterine contractions (UC) Warning Variable or umbilical Dips, of variable duration, amplitude at time of initiation in relation with the UC.
-(Possible funicular disorder) • Variable or umbilical Dips, of variable
+• Variable or umbilical Dips, of variable duration, amplitude at time of initiation in relation with the UC.
+(Possible funicular disorder)

+Abnormal

-• Sustained bradycardia (< 100 beats/min) Onset of deceleration together with the UC, and lack of recovery after the latter has ended.
+- Dips II or late deceleration.
+Late onset in relation with the UC and recovery alter the UC has ended.
+Reaches its lowest value 20 to 60 seconds after the peak of the UC. - Sustained bradycardia (< 100 beats/min) Onset of deceleration together with the UC, and lack of recovery after the latter has ended.